Yamavu/pygame_controller_test/README.md

 * 2 Analogue Sticks
 * 2 Analogue Shoulder Buttons aka Triggers

-if no analogue axis are present use a SNES-like controller
+if no analogue axis are present use a SNES-like controller without analogue sticks and triggers

+ESC stops the programm

 tested with a 8bitdo SF30 Pro